AngC1998/K-Means-In-Image-Clustering/README.md

 **Description of the Project**
 - We implemented a K-Means algorithm in Python to organize pixels of an original image into a specific number of groups based on the original color to create a copy of an image with that specific number of colors.
-- We programmed in Python for the project, and utilized its NumPy and SciPy libraries.
+- We programmed in Python for the project, and utilized its NumPy and Matplotlib libraries.